This topic describes how to query logs in a Logstore.

 - Log data is collected.
 For more information, see Data collection.

-- The index is enabled and configured.
-For more information, see Enable and configure the index of a Logstore.
+- The indexing feature is enabled and indexes are configured for the Logstore.
+For more information, see Enable and configure the indexing feature for a Logstore.

-- Click Query & Analytics to view the query results.
+- Click Search & Analyze to view the query results.

 - Log distribution histogram